leacoder/nodejs-key-value-server/README.md

 #### get
 **syntax:** get:::key

-**returns:** string or undefined if key doesn't exists
+**returns:** string or undefined

-Returns value assigned to key
+Returns value assigned to key.
+If key doesn't exists command will return undefined.

 #### set
 **syntax:** set:::key:::value

-**returns:** true if key was created, false otherwise
+**returns:** boolean

 Creates new key and assigns value to it.
 If key exists value is reassigned.
+Command return true if key was created, false otherwise.

 #### count